ministryofjustice/operations-engineering-runbooks/source/documentation/services/github/automatically-configure-standards.html.erb.md

 3. Add a new topic called "standards-compliant"
 4. Save the changes

+## How do I turn off the automation?

+In order to disable the automation for a given GitHub repository, follow these steps:

+1. Navigate to the Repository page
+2. Click the Cog on the top right of the page
+3. Remove the "standards-compliant" topic
+4. Save the changes

 ## When does the automation run?

 Currently the automation runs at 6am every day and can be run manually [here](https://github.com/ministryofjustice/operations-engineering/actions/workflows/configure-standards.yml)